 Designing with the WYSIWYG

-In this sample, we copied the Standard Donation Email and added our own language and an email to create a branded email for The Old Rag Trust that is more personalized and includes more targeted language.
+In this sample, we copied the Standard Donation Email and added our own language and an email to create a branded email for The Old Rag Trust that is more personalized with a logo and images, and includes more targeted language.
 This was created entirely in the WYSIWYG.

 Tips for using the WYSIWYG

 The WYSIWYG editor works relatively similarly for emails and forms

 If you want to include images, here are some tips on adding and editing:

 To add images or text to the form, go to the Pages Tab.

 You can add images and text to the Landing, Decline

 As you can see in the image, the editing for the Top part of the form was done in the Top Content Section.
 You can also add content on the bottom of the form and that will go in Bottom Content.

 FAQs & Additional Materials